Scheduler

 The token will be shared with all workers.
 Only use a token with limited rights and invalidate the token at the end.

-All transformers Auto Classe are supported.
+All transformers Auto Classes are supported.

 Preprocessor Configuration (optional):